tasneem-badar/Market-Trend-Analysis-and-Price-Prediction-on-Used-Cars/README.md

 10. **City**: The city where the car is listed for sale.

 These attributes form the basis for market trend analysis and price prediction in this project.

+## Methodology

+The project follows these main steps:

+1. **Web Scraping**:
+   - Data was collected by scraping car listing information from [Cars24](https://www.cars24.com/) using BeautifulSoup and Selenium.

+2. **Data Preprocessing**:
+   - Cleaning the data and handling missing values.
+   - Preparing the dataset for analysis by scaling numerical features and selecting relevant features.

+3. **Feature Engineering**:
+   - Created new features from existing ones to enhance model performance.

+4. **Exploratory Data Analysis (EDA)**:
+   - Analyzed the distribution of car prices to understand price patterns.
+   - Identified key features that significantly impact car prices.
+   - Visualized trends across different car models, brands, and locations.

+5. **Data Transformation**:
+   - Transformed data as needed, including encoding and scaling, to improve model performance.

+6. **Outlier Detection**:
+   - Identified outliers using the Interquartile Range (IQR) and box plot methods.

+7. **Outlier Treatment**:
+   - Applied log transformation to handle outliers and normalize the data distribution.

+8. **Correlation Analysis**:
+   - Analyzed feature correlations by plotting a heatmap to understand relationships between variables.

+9. **Model Building**:
+   - Trained and evaluated several machine learning models:
+     - **Decision Trees**
+     - **Random Forests** (with and without hyperparameter tuning)
+     - **XGBoost** (with and without hyperparameter tuning)
+   - Used cross-validation to assess and compare model performance.

+10. **Model Evaluation**:
+    - Evaluated models using metrics like Mean Squared Error (MSE) and R-squared to assess accuracy.
+    - Selected the best-performing model based on test set performance after evaluating both tuned and untuned versions of each model.

+This methodology ensures a thorough analysis and comparison of models, providing insights into market trends and accurate predictions for used car prices.